Toyota FJ Cruiser: gas mileage, engine, problems to watch out for, 4WD maintenance, photos

 The 4WD FJ Cruiser has a transfer case

 and front and rear differentials.
-The oil in all three units must be checked regularly and changed if dirty.
+The oil in all three units must be checked regularly and changed if dirty or in recommended mileage intervals.
 The drive (propeller) shaft needs to be greased at least at every other service.

 This truck has been sprayed with oil spray.